All Episodes

 I didn't blame my kids when they didn't want to put it on either.

-Football season now is back.
+The football season now is back.

-He refused to stand for the national anthem this weekend before the 49ers played Green Bay.
+You see, Colin Kaepernick, the 49ers quarterback, he refused to stand for the national anthem this weekend before the 49ers played Green Bay.

-And um, in an interview after the game, Colin Kaepernick said, I'm not going to stand up to show pride in a flag for a country that oppresses black people and people of color.
+And in an interview after the game, Colin Kaepernick said, I'm not going to stand up to show pride in a flag for a country that oppresses black people and people of color.

-He told the NFL media to me, this is bigger than football, and it would be selfish on my part to look the other way.
+He told the NFL media, to me, this is bigger than football, and it would be selfish on my part to look the other way.

 I'm not looking for approval.